7 ACCREDITED SCHOOLS

 - The Lebanese official curriculum is provided to students from grades 1 to 6.

-- Child Protection and Psychosocial Support is provided at each school by a full-time social worker that conducts psychosocial support and resilience sessions.
+- Child Protection and Psychosocial Support sessions are provided at each school by trained staff.
+Cases that need further support are referred to specialized organizations.

 - Capacity Building through providing regular teacher training with experts from AUB and UNESCO.

-Following a successful partnership with the American University of Beirut, Kayany Foundation was chosen to be a local implementing partner for a project sponsored by the Reach Out To Asia fund.
-This comprised building and operating two schools for Syrian refugee children.
+Following a successful partnership with AUB-CCECS, Kayany Foundation was chosen to be its implementing partner to construct and operate two new schools in Majdel Anjar and Saadnayel.
 The project is divided into four components: education, child protection, nutrition, and food safety.
 Education experts from AUB train the teachers on classroom management and child-centered teaching methods.

-In January 2017, Kayany established a new school in Meksi village in the Bekaa governorate.
-It provides education to 570 Syrian refugee children between the ages of 6 and 14.
+Kayany established a new school in Meksi.
+It provides education to 570 Syrian refugee children ages 6 to 14.
 The school was built with funds provided by the Boghossian Foundation and Rotary Germany.

-In October 2017, Kayany Foundation opened the UNITED NATIONS WOMEN FOR PEACE ASSOCIATION (UNWFPA) School for Syrian Refugee Girls, an educational and vocational school for 160 adolescent girls who had been missing their education as a result of the conflict in Syria.
-The school is funded by the United Nations Women for Peace Association through a partnership with Friends of Kayany, Inc., a US nonprofit organization that shares the charitable mission of educating Syrian refugee children in Lebanon.
+Kayany Foundation opened the UNITED NATIONS WOMEN FOR PEACE ASSOCIATION (UNWFPA) School for Syrian Refugee Girls, an educational and vocational school for 160 adolescent girls who had been missing their education as a result of the conflict in Syria.
+The school is funded by the United Nations Women for Peace Association through a partnership with FRIENDS OF KAYANY, Inc., a US nonprofit organization that shares the charitable mission of educating Syrian refugee children in Lebanon.